onehundredfeet/hmecs/README.md

     jack.remove(Position); // oh no!
     jack.add(new Position(1, 1)); // okay
     jack.add(TagYouIt); // Jack is now tagged

+    //
+    // Shelving - Retaining reference to component, but officially detatching it from the entity
+    // Can only hold ONE component at a time.
+    // Do not add a new component when there is already one shelved, the result is undefined. jack.shelve(Position); // Retains the component in storage, but removes it from being attached to the entity trace(jack.exists(Position)); // false
+    jack.unshelve(Position): // Re-attaches the corresponding shelved component.
+    trace(jack.exists(Position)); // true

     // THIS IS TWO FEATURES